Understand various matrix operations, matrix decompositions, factorization and related operations

 Input Matrix:

-Step 1: Eliminate below first pivot
+Step 1: Eliminate below the first pivot

-Apply \( R_2 \leftarrow R_2 - R_1 \)
+- \( R_2 \leftarrow R_2 - R_1 \) → subtract row 1 from row 2